louisaspicer/CV/README.md

 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) |

-Curiosity and ambition lead me out of a job as a Digital Producer and into an intensive 12 weeks at the Makers Academy bootcamp, in order to pursue a career in Software Development which will fulfil my eagerness to continually learn and create.

-The intersection of technology and creativity can be seen as a recurring theme in all of my work and education experiences from a young age.
-For me, Software Development lies perfectly at this intersection, as it is a craft where creativity can thrive and innovative products are built - and this is what really excites me.
+My love for the intersection between technology and creativity is apparent throughout all of my work and education experiences (both self-taught and at school) from a young age.
+For me, Software Development lies perfectly at this intersection, as it is a craft where creativity can thrive and innovative products are built.
+I'm really excited about furthering my knowledge and gaining a deeper understanding of how technology is working behind the scenes, so I am currently seeking a Junior Developer role where I can continue to learn and create.

-Having no prior coding experience before studying at Makers Academy, I have quickly progressed as a Full Stack Junior Developer, shaped by best practices, XP, Test Driven Development and Pair Programming.
-I hope to find a Junior Developer role in a supportive environment that also recognises the importance and value of following similar practices.
+I have recently graduated from Makers Academy, an intensive 12 week coding bootcamp, where I have learnt to code through best practices such as TDD, pair programming and religiously following Agile principles.
+Designing well-crafted code is something that has become a focus of my development and it would be great to find a place of work that values software craftmanship as much as I do.

 ## <a name="skills">Skills</a>